-Every year AIC invites a small group of newly admitted freshmen students to take part in AIC’s Summer Academic Support Program.
+Every year AIC invites a small group of newly admitted freshmen students to take part in AIC’s Summer Jumpstart Program.
 This program provides students with a FREE college course, along with a great support network to ease the transition from high school to college.
-Students meet twice a week on Tuesdays and Wednesdays from 8:45 a.m. to 1:30 p.m. for five weeks.
+Students live on campus and meet daily for one week.
 All costs, including the textbook, are covered!
-2018 meeting dates are as follows:
+The 2019 program will take place in August with more details to be announced.

 To learn more please contact Jenna Stolarik at firstname.lastname@example.org or via phone at 413.205.3272.